XJDHDR/Nif-CSharp_Lib/README.md

-# Nif-C_Sharp_Lib
+# Nif - C# Lib
-Library that provides a C# library for reading Nif files.
+This project is here to provide a C# library for translating the data in Nif models into C# conventions.

+It is also for the purpose of providing a way to translate that data into Unity's formats for models, materials and animations at runtime.